Bretton Woods System and 1944 Agreement

 All went well until the Great Depression.
 After the 1929 stock market crash, investors switched to forex trading and commodities.
 It drove up the price of gold, resulting in people redeeming their dollars for gold.
 The Federal Reserve made things worse by defending the nation's gold reserve by raising interest rates.
 It's no wonder that countries were ready to abandon a pure gold standard.

-The Bretton Woods system gave nations more flexibility than a strict adherence to the gold standard, but less volatility than no standard at all.
+The Bretton Woods system gave nations more flexibility than a strict adherence to the gold standard.
+It also provided less volatility than a currency system with no standard at all.
 A member country still retained the ability to alter its currency's value if needed to correct a "fundamental disequilibrium" in its current account balance.

 Role of the IMF and World Bank

 The Bretton Woods system could not have worked without the IMF.
-That's because member countries needed it to bail them out if their currency values got too low.
-They'd need a kind of global central bank they could borrow from in case they needed to adjust their currency's value, and didn't have the funds themselves.
+Member countries needed it to bail them out if their currency values got too low.
+They'd need a kind of global central bank they could borrow from in case they needed to adjust their currency's value and didn't have the funds themselves.
 Otherwise, they would just slap on trade barriers or raise interest rates.

-The Bretton Woods countries decided against giving the IMF the power of a global central bank, to print money as needed.
+The Bretton Woods countries decided against giving the IMF the power of a global central bank.
+This power involved printing money as needed.
 Instead, they agreed to contribute to a fixed pool of national currencies and gold to be held by the IMF.
 Each member of the Bretton Woods system was then entitled to borrow what it needed, within the limits of its contributions.
 The IMF was also responsible for enforcing the Bretton Woods agreement.